← Biology

 What is Hardy-Weinberg equilibrium (HWE)?

 With two alleles (A and a), Hardy-Weinberg predicts genotype frequencies from p and q.
-The expected frequencies are p² (AA), 2pq (Aa), and q² (aa) under standard assumptions.
+The expected frequencies are p² (AA), 2pq (Aa), and q² (aa) when the usual HWE assumptions are a reasonable approximation.

 How do you calculate p and q?